Finite exceptional groups of Lie type and symmetric designs: Introduction

+\begin{corollary} If $\Dmc$ is a nontrivial symmetric $(v, k, \lambda)$ design admitting a flag-transitive and point-primitive automorphism group whose socle is a finite simple exceptional group of Lie type, then $k$ and $\lambda$ are not coprime.
+Moreover, neither $k$, nor $\lambda$ is prime. \end{corollary}

+We note here that if the socle $X$ of $G$ is a finite classical simple group, then the parameters $k$ and $\lambda$ can be coprime, for example, the Fano plane is a symmetric $(7,3,1)$ design with flag-transitive and point-primitive automorphism group $A_{1}(7)$, and the simple groups $C_{2}(3)$ and $A_{3}(4)$ are flag-transitive and point-primitive automorphism groups of symmetric designs with parameters $(40,13,4)$ and $(85,21,5)$, respectively, see \cite{a:Braic-2500-nopower}.

 Symmetric designs with $\lambda$ small have been of most interest.
-Kantor \cite{a:kantor87} classified flag-transitive symmetric $(v, k, 1)$ designs (projective planes) of order $n$ and showed that either $\Dmc$ is a Desarguesian projective plane and $PSL_{3} (n)\unlhd G$, or $G$ is a sharply flag-transitive Frobenius group of odd order $(n^{2}+n+1)(n+1)$ , where $n$ is even and $n^{2}+n+1$ is prime.
-Regueiro~\cite{t:Regueiro} gave a complete classification of biplanes ($\lambda=2$) with flag-transitive automorphism groups apart from those admitting a $1$-dimensional affine group (see also \cite{a:reg-alt-spor,a:reg-reduction,a:reg-classical,a:reg-excep}).
-Zhou and Dong studied nontrivial symmetric $(v,k,3)$ designs (triplanes) and proved that if $\Dmc$ is a nontrivial symmetric $(v,k,3)$ design with a flag-transitive and point-primitive automorphism group $G$, then $\Dmc$ has parameters $(11, 6, 3)$, $(15, 7, 3)$, $(45, 12, 3)$ or $G$ is a subgroup of $\AGaL_{1}(q)$ where $q=p^{m}$ with $p\geq 5$ prime \cite{a:Zhou-lam3-affine,a:Zhou-lam3-spor,a:Zhou-lam3-alt,a:Zhou-lam3-excep,a:Zhou-lam3-classical}.
-Nontrivial symmetric $(v,k,4)$ designs admitting flag-transitive and point-primitive almost simple automorphism group whose socle is an alternating group or $PSL_{2}(q)$ have also been investigated \cite{a:Zhou-lam4-alt,a:Zhou-lam4-psl2}.
-Note that for $\lambda\leq 3$, there is no flag-transitive and point-primitive nontrivial symmetric designs $\Dmc$ whose automorphism group is an almost simple group with socle a finite simple exceptional group of Lie type \cite{a:reg-excep,a:Saxl2002,a:Zhou-lam3-excep}.
-As mentioned before, a flag-transitive and point-primitive automorphism group of a symmetric design with $\lambda\leq 100$ is of almost simple or affine type.
-As an immediate consequence of Theorem~\ref{thm:main}, for $\lambda\leq 100$, we can show that there are two symmetric designs admitting flag-transitive and point-primitive almost simple group with socle a finite simple exceptional group of Lie type:
+Kantor \cite{a:Kantor-87-Odd} classifies flag-transitive symmetric $(v, k, 1)$ designs (projective planes).
+Regueiro~\cite{t:Regueiro}, Zhou and Dong \cite{a:Zhou-lam3-affine} give a complete classification of biplanes ($\lambda=2$) and triplanes ($\lambda=3$) with flag-transitive automorphism groups apart from those admitting a $1$-dimensional affine automorphism group, see also \cite{a:Regueiro-reduction,a:Regueiro-Exp,a:Zhou-lam3-alt,a:Zhou-lam3-excep} and therein references.
+Note that for $\lambda\leq 3$, there is no flag-transitive and point-primitive nontrivial symmetric design $\Dmc$ whose automorphism group is an almost simple group with socle a finite simple exceptional group of Lie type \cite{a:Regueiro-Exp,a:Saxl2002,a:Zhou-lam3-excep}.
+As another consequence of Theorem~\ref{thm:main}, we show that there are only two unique such designs for $\lambda\leq 100$.